rhblind/markdown-xwidget/README.md

 ## Development

-### Update highlight.js, mermaid, and mathjax
+### Update highlight.js, mermaid, and MathJax

-To update the included versions of highlight.js, mermaid, and mathjax, run:
+To update the included versions of highlight.js, mermaid, and MathJax, edit the version variables at the top of the script and run:

 ```sh
 ./scripts/fetch_resources.sh
 ```

+The script requires `python3` and `curl`.

 ### Update GitHub CSS